tf-dbis-uni-freiburg/PRoST/README.md

 ## PRoST-Query: Querying with SPARQL
 To query the data use the following command:

-    spark2-submit --class run.Main PRoST-Query.jar -i <SPARQL_query> -d <DB_name> -s <stats_file> -o <HDFS_output_file> -lp <logical_partition_strategies>
+    spark2-submit --driver-java-options -ea --class run.Main PRoST-Query.jar -i <SPARQL_query> -db <DB_name> -o <HDFS_output_file>
     Example:
-	spark2-submit --class run.Main PRoST-Query.jar -i /DbPedia/q1.txt -d dbpedia -s dbpedia.stats -o q1_dbpedia -lp VP,WPT
+	spark2-submit --driver-java-options -ea --class run.Main PRoST-Query.jar -i /DbPedia/q1.txt -db dbpedia -o q1_dbpedia

-This command will execute the queries using the combination of the default partitioning strategies - VP and WPT.
+This command will execute the queries using the combination of the partitioning strategies set in the file prost-query-executor-default.ini.
+An alternative settings file can be used with the optional argument -pref <settings.ini>.

-The option -lp allows one to specify a logical partitioning strategy.
-The argument is a comma-separated list of strategies, for instance "WPT,VP".
-Possible values are "WPT" for Wide Property Table, "IWPT" for Inverse Wide Property Table, "JWPT" for a single table with the joined data from both a Inverse Wide Property Table and a Wide Property Table, and "VP" for Vertical Partitioning.
-If this option is missing, the default is "WPT,VP".
-Note that you should not include spaces for multiple strategies, otherwise the program will consider only the first strategy.
-If you want to enable only WPT, you need to add only it to -lp parameter.
-For example -lp WPT.
-IWPT may be used together with the WPT model.
-If JWPT is enabled, WPT and IWPT will be automatically disabled.

-Moreover, one might use the option -dg to set if triples have to be grouped by subject or not.
-For example, when the option is presented the Wide Property Table is queried for each triple.
-The option is supported only for WPT for the moment.

-The database name(-d option) and the statistics file(-s option) needs to be the ones used to load the graph.
+Any combination of partitioning strategies can be used to execute queries, as long as all triple patterns can be included in a node using one of the enabled partitioning strategies.
+Optionally, a .cvs file can be created with benchmark information collected during the execution of the queries.

-The -o option contains the name of the HDFS file in which PRoST will save the results of the query.
+The optional -o option contains the name of the HDFS file in which PRoST will save the results of the query.